 Your Recovery Time Objective (RTO) and Recovery Point Objective (RPO) define the disaster-recovery approach that is best for you.

 Recovery Time Objective is the amount of time that your Solr service can be unavailable in an emergency.
 In other words, the time it would take to get the service back up and running if a disaster occurs.

 Recovery Point Objective defines the amount of data that your business can tolerate losing in case of an emergency.
 For example, if your business can tolerate losing four hours of history in order to get back on line quickly, then your RPO would be four hours.

 In general, the more aggressive your RPO and RTO goals, the more cost you will incur to implement them.

 Hot Disaster Recovery

-SearchStax offers "hot" disaster recovery as an add-on service that augments your production deployment.
-This involves creating a "hot" standby system that is kept in sync with your production system at all times.
-An interruption in service at the primary site can be met by an instantaneous switch to the standby site.
-The standby system runs in a different cloud-provider region, so that no single disaster can knock out both systems.
+SearchStax’s HOT Disaster Recovery (Hot DR) option involves maintaining a standby system that replicates your production or active environment.
+An interruption in service at the primary site triggers a rapid switch to the standby site.
+The standby system runs in a different cloud-provider region so that no single disaster can knock out both systems.